Katō Kiyomasa: Death

-In his later years, Kiyomasa tried to work as a mediator for the increasingly complicated relationship between Ieyasu and Toyotomi Hideyori.
-In 1611, en route by sea to Kumamoto after one such meeting, he fell ill, and died shortly after his arrival.
+In his later years, Kiyomasa tried to work as a mediator in the increasingly complicated relationship between Ieyasu and Toyotomi Hideyori.
+In 1611, en route—by sea—to Kumamoto after one such meeting, he fell ill, and died shortly after his arrival.
 He was buried at Honmyō-ji temple in Kumamoto, but also has graves in Yamagata Prefecture and Tokyo.
 Kiyomasa is also enshrined in many Shinto shrines in Japan, including Katō Shrine in Kumamoto.

-His son, Katō Tadahiro, succeeded him as Higo no kami 肥後守 (provincial governor of Higo), but his fief (Kumamoto) was confiscated, and he was exiled (kaieki; attaindered) in 1632 by Tokugawa Iemitsu on suspicion of conspiring against him, possibly with the likes of Tokugawa Tadanaga, who was ordered to commit seppuku in 1633.
+His son, Katō Tadahiro, succeeded him as the provincial governor of Higo, but his fief (Kumamoto) was confiscated, and he was exiled (kaieki; attaindered) in 1632 by Tokugawa Iemitsu on suspicion of conspiring against him, possibly with the together with Tokugawa Tadanaga, who was ordered to commit seppuku in 1633.

 Personality

 A devoted believer of Nichiren Buddhism, Kiyomasa encouraged the building of Nichiren temples across his domains.
 He came into conflict with Konishi Yukinaga, who ruled the other half of Higo province, and was a Christian, Kiyomasa being noted for brutally suppressing and persecuting Christianity.
 At the battle of Hondo, he ordered his men to cut open the bellies of all pregnant Christian women and cut off their infants' heads.

-William Scott Wilson describes Katō Kiyomasa thus: "He was a military man first and last, outlawing even the recitation of poetry, putting the martial arts above all else.
+William Scott Wilson describes Katō Kiyomasa as such: "He was a military man first and last, outlawing even the recitation of poetry, putting the martial arts above all else.
 His precepts show the single-mindedness and Spartan attitudes of the man, [they] demonstrate emphatically that the warrior's first duty in the early 17th century was simply to 'grasp the sword and die'.
-Contemporary accounts of Katō describe him as awe-inspiring, yet not unfriendly, and a natural leader of men."